Best paintball guns under 300 | Ultimate Buyer’s Guide

 Accuracy

-Upgrading from a tried-and-true Tippmann 98 Custom is the natural next step for any serious beginner who has fallen in love with the sport.
+Upgrading from a tried-and-true Tippmann 98 Custom is the natural next step for any serious beginner.
 It has a tremendous air-powered hopper system that doesn’t need batteries and is pre-assembled with Tippmann’s unique cyclone feed mechanism.
 It uses the same air that causes the gun to fire, and its performance is incredible, with the capability of firing 15 balls every second.
-When combined with a better version of the E trigger system, it lets you shoot quickly in full auto without breaking any balls.
+Combined with a better version of the E trigger system, it lets you shoot quickly in full auto without breaking any balls.

 Durability

 The Tippmann A5, much like the 98 Custom, is a durable piece of equipment.
-The frame of this paintball pistol is built out of highly sturdy metal, and the other components are made out of plastic with a high density.
-Even though this makes the A5 much heavier than a typical paintball marker, I thought the weight was a great way to make it more realistic and a sign of how good the product was.
+The frame of this paintball gun is built out of highly sturdy metal, and the other components are made out of plastic with a high density.
+Even though this makes the A5 much heavier than a typical gun, I thought the weight was a great way to make it more realistic and a sign of how good the product was.

 Tippmann A-5 .68 Caliber